osmbe/working-group-bylaws/minutes/2022-11-18 - board meeting.md

     * New BE forum: https://community.openstreetmap.org/c/communities/be/
     * The old forum will close
     * Should we close the mailing list and try to get people to move over?
-      - [ ] First find instructions for how exactly to set up "follow just OSMbe on the community.osm.org website"
+      - [ x ] First find instructions for how exactly to set up "follow just OSMbe on the community.osm.org website"
       - [ ] Then promote it on talk-be & element.
 OSMbe will not be posting on talk-be.
 We will remove from osm community index and our website.
 Do not mention closing entirely yet.
       - [ ] After a year evaluate and perhaps close talk-be